Card game: Hands, rounds and games

-A hand is a unit of the game that begins with the dealer shuffling and dealing the cards as described below, and ends with the players scoring and the next dealer being determined.
+A hand, also called a deal, is a unit of the game that begins with the dealer shuffling and dealing the cards as described below, and ends with the players scoring and the next dealer being determined.
 The set of cards that each player receives and holds in his or her hands is also known as that player's hand.

 The hand is over when the players have finished playing their hands.
 Most often this occurs when one player (or all) has no cards left.
 The player who sits after the dealer in the direction of play is known as eldest hand (or in two-player games as elder hand) or forehand.
 A game round consists of as many hands as there are players.
 After each hand, the deal is passed on in the direction of play, i.e. the previous eldest hand becomes the new dealer.
 Normally players score points after each hand.
 A game may consist of a fixed number of rounds.
 Alternatively it can be played for a fixed number of points.
 In this case it is over with the hand in which a player reaches the target score.

 Shuffling

 Shuffling is the process of bringing the cards of a pack into a random order.
 There are a large number of techniques with various advantages and disadvantages.
 Riffle shuffling is a method in which the deck is divided into two roughly equal-sized halves that are bent and then released, so that the cards interlace.
 Repeating this process several times randomizes the deck well, but the method is harder to learn than some others and may damage the cards.
 The overhand shuffle and the Hindu shuffle are two techniques that work by taking batches of cards from the top of the deck and reassembling them in the opposite order.
-They are easier to learn but must be repeated more often.
+They are easier to learn but must be repeated more to sufficiently randomize the deck.
 A method suitable for small children consists in spreading the cards on a large surface and moving them around before picking up the deck again.
 This is also the most common method for shuffling tiles such as dominoes.

 For casino games that are played for large sums it is vital that the cards be properly randomized, but for many games this is less critical, and in fact player experience can suffer when the cards are shuffled too well.
 The official skat rules stipulate that the cards are shuffled well, but according to a decision of the German skat court, a one-handed player should ask another player to do the shuffling, rather than use a shuffling machine, as it would shuffle the cards too well.
 French belote rules go so far as to prescribe that the deck never be shuffled between hands.